jennybc/happy-git-with-r/03_workshops.Rmd

 **It is vital that you attempt to set up your system in advance.
 You cannot show up at 9am with no preparation and keep up!**

 These are battle-tested instructions, so most will succeed.
 We believe in you!
 If you have trouble, you can open an issue [here](https://github.com/jennybc/happy-git-with-r/issues) and we *might* be able to help in the days leading up to useR! (no promises).
-We will have TAs in Campbell Rehearsal Hall starting at 8:15am and throughout the workshop.
+We will have TAs in the room starting at 8:15am and throughout the workshop.

 Try this.
 Give it about 1 - 2 hours.
 If you hit a wall, we will help: